 i.
 The Conflicts of Interest Review Committee(s) (CIRC) is the designated official(s) responsible for evaluating financial disclosures.
 The CIRC is a standing faculty committee, designated with the responsibility to provide an independent peer-reviewed assessment of personal financial interests reported by covered individuals.
 Membership will be appointed in accordance with the CIRC Member Appointment Procedures.

 ii.
-The Research Ethics and Compliance Office (RECO), an administrative unit under the Office of the Vice Chancellor for Research, is designated with managing the administration of the University’s research conflicts of interest program and provides support to the CIRC.
+The Office of Research Integrity & Ethics (ORIE): refer to Section 7.a.ii., an administrative unit under the Office of the Vice Chancellor for Research, is designated with managing the administration of the University’s research conflicts of interest program and provides support to the CIRC.

 i.
 The CIRC’s responsibilities include, but may not be limited to: